 What Are the Job Duties of a Program Coordinator?

 Program coordinators work with staff members, budgets, and procedures to ensure the implementation and success of programs.
 You'll monitor your staff members' workloads and hours, coordinate their schedules, and plan their time off.
 You'll be in charge of tracking billing payments as well as monitoring program budget limitations.
-In addition, you'll make sure program plans stay within time constraints and help raise necessary program funds.
-The following are a few different types of program coordinators:
+In addition, you'll make sure program plans stay within time constraints and help raise necessary funds.

 University Program Coordinator

 As a university program coordinator, you'll perform a number of management, outreach, and fundraising roles.
-According to job postings by universities accessed in January 2014, university program coordinators know university policies and procedures, as well as understand the long-term goals and curricula of their departments, and they use this knowledge to guarantee these goals are being met.
+University program coordinators know university policies and procedures, as well as understand the long-term goals and curricula of their departments, and they use this knowledge to guarantee these goals are being met.
 As a university program coordinator, you'll work to recruit faculty and students to your program, communicate with alumni and professionals, and collaborate with other departments in your university.
 You may also form partnerships with community businesses, working with them to fund your program initiatives.

 Healthcare Program Coordinator

 Healthcare program coordinators care for patients while also assuming administrative roles.
 Typically, you'll be experienced in your healthcare field so you can serve a mentoring role to your staff.
 You'll also monitor staff workloads and productivity.
 Administratively, you'll organize paperwork and program data, schedule patients, and communicate with higher-level administrators.

 Nonprofit Program Coordinator